OpenPrinting/openprinting.github.io/_posts/2025-02-28-Common Print Dialog Backends Second Generation - Seventh Beta Release.md

 **Documentation**

-- `README.md`: Explained inner workings of CPDB and gave containerization hints.
+- `README.md`: Explained inner workings of CPDB and gave containerization hints in a new section "[How does it all work internally?](https://github.com/OpenPrinting/cpdb-libs#how-does-it-all-work-internally)".
 Especially done because snapd developers asked for it for [making snapping CPDB work](https://forum.snapcraft.io/t/37397/).
 - *Documentation for newly added API functions*: Added header comments for auto-generating developer documentation (Pull request [#43](https://github.com/OpenPrinting/cpdb-libs/pull/43)).

 **CUPS Backend changes**